Trevor Bauer: 2015–16

 Bauer was named to the Indians' opening day roster for the 2015 season, joining Corey Kluber, Carlos Carrasco, Zach McAllister, and TJ House in the starting rotation.
-After a dominant April in which he went 2–1 with a 4.19 ERA, Bauer stumbled at the start of May, giving up 11 runs in his first 9 1/3 innings of the month.
+After an April in which he went 2–1 with a 4.19 ERA, Bauer particularly struggled at the start of May, giving up 11 runs in his first 9 1/3 innings of the month.
 Bauer drew his first hit as a batter on June 16, recording a leadoff single against Jake Arrieta of the Chicago Cubs.
 He said later that he "didn't think [he'd] ever get a career hit", and that he had closed his eyes while making contact with the ball.
 On July 28, he pitched his first major league complete game, a 2–1 loss against the Kansas City Royals that pushed Cleveland to an eight-game losing streak at home, their longest in 40 years.
 As the season progressed, Bauer continued to struggle with allowing home runs, and he was moved to the bullpen on September 17, with Josh Tomlin and Cody Anderson filling his position in the starting rotation.
 He finished the season with an 11–12 record and a 4.55 ERA, as well as 170 strikeouts in 176 innings.
 Bauer also led the American League (AL) in walks that season with 79.